StackStorm/st2docs/docs/source/install/vagrant.rst

 time-consuming installation and configuration steps.
 Perfect for a quick platform overview, testing, demo or even using |st2| in isolated from the internet air-gapped systems.

-We highly recommend to use a Vagrant box to get familiar with the |st2| platform.
+We highly recommend using a Vagrant box to get familiar with the |st2| platform.

 .. contents:: Contents
    :local: